Alcohol

 Connect Action Steps:

-• This TED Talk explores practical ideas for anyone who wants to create connections with kids.
+- This TED Talk explores practical ideas for anyone who wants to create connections with kids.

-• Meaningful Meals Kit: Kids who have meals with their family on a regular basis are less likely to engage in risky behaviors, including substance use!
+- Meaningful Meals Kit: Kids who have meals with their family on a regular basis are less likely to engage in risky behaviors, including substance use!
 Our Tools page here at Parent Up has a great kit with tools, tips, and resources to help parents make meals more meaningful with their kids and teens.
 Utilizing this kit can help you maximize the benefits of regular family meals, which includes reducing the likelihood of underage drinking!

 Communicate

-Start early and let your child know you care about their health and safety, and that you are speaking from a place of concern, love, and support.
+Start early and let your child know you care about their health and safety, and are speaking from a place of concern, love, and support.
 These can be tricky conversations to navigate with your kids, but a little work on the front end can protect your child’s health and safety for years to come.

 Communicate Action Steps:

-• Use “teachable moments” to raise alcohol issues.
+- Use “teachable moments” to raise alcohol issues.
 Use public service announcements, stories on the news, TV plot lines, pop culture or current issues at school or in the community to spur on conversation.

-• Frequently talk, and listen, to your child about how things are going in their life.
+- Frequently talk, and listen, to your child about how things are going in their life.
 Try to find time to talk and really connect with your child every day.

 Careful Attention

 As a general rule, know where your kids are at, who they are with, and be sure to check in when they get home.
 Be on alert for changes in behaviors, friend groups, or attitudes.
+You know your child best!

-Alcohol’s short term consequences become immediately apparent after use.
-Adolescents are even more susceptible to alcohol because their bodies are new to processing this drug and their body weight is generally smaller than an adult’s.
-Adolescents who drink alcohol will quickly experience:
+Alcohol’s short-term consequences become immediately apparent after use.
+Adolescents are even more susceptible to its effects because their bodies are new to processing this drug and their body weight is generally smaller than an adult’s.
+In addition to these short-term consequences, any quantity of alcohol can also have long-term damaging effects on a child’s brain and overall health.

 Careful Attention Action Steps:

-• Look out for signs that your child might be drinking:
+Look out for signs that your child might be drinking:

-• Empty bottles, shot glasses, bottle openers
+– Empty bottles, shot glasses, bottle openers

-• Water or soda bottles (or other containers) used to conceal liquor
+– Water or soda bottles (or other containers) used to conceal liquor

-• Smell of alcohol on the breath
+– Smell of alcohol on the breath

-• Slurred speech
+– Slurred speech

-• Lack of coordination
+– Lack of coordination

-• Nausea and vomiting
+– Nausea and vomiting

-• Hangovers
+– Hangovers

-• Stay at home when your child hosts a party.
+- Stay at home when your child hosts a party.
 Monitor the party and make sure that alcohol and other drugs in the home are secured and inaccessible to minors.

-• Talk to other parents about not having alcohol (or any other drugs) at parties in their home when minors are present.
+- Talk to other parents about not having alcohol (or any other drugs) at parties in their home when minors are present.

-• Plan activities in your home that are free of alcohol or other drugs.
+- Plan activities in your home that are free of alcohol or other drugs.

-• Report underage drinking or drug use to local police.
+- Report underage drinking or drug use to local police.
 If you know of a party coming up, and have reasonable suspicion that alcohol will be provided to minors, contact your local law enforcement agency with the name, address, and date of the party.
 You can also send the Alcohol Parent Up Warning Letter to the adults at the residence.

 Worried your child may be using drugs?